Initial Design of a W-band Superconducting Kinetic Inductance Qubit (Kineticon)

-Apart from the possibility of high frequency operation, an advantage of circuits made from relatively high T$_c$ materials is that they can be less affected by quasiparticles: \begin{itemize} \item The thermal quasiparticle density goes as $e^{-2\Delta/T}$. \item The mean number of non-thermal quasiparticles produced by absorption of a phonon of a given energy is $\xi h\nu / \Delta$, where $\xi$ is a material dependent parameter (around 0.5 for most materials). \item Quasiparticles that are created through leakage of radiation into the cryogenic environment recombine at a rate that scales as $T_c^{-3}$ \cite{kaplan1976quasiparticle}. \end{itemize} In addition to lower quasiparticle loss, the nitride superconductors that we will study may be affected less by loss and decoherence associated with two level systems.
-It is known, for example, that TiN and NbTiN have high quality surfaces and do not form oxides, such as what elemental superconductors such as Al, Nb and Ta, do.
-TiN in particular is a hard material and is used as a coating on machine tools, drill bits, etc. Groups working on kinetic inductance detectors have found that fabricating the non-photoresponsive parts of the detectors out of NbTiN leads to lower TLS noise.
-Recent results on transmon qubits using Ta electrodes have shown an improvement over state-of-the-art coherence times \cite{place2020new}, which was associated with the favorable properties of the tantalum oxide surface, so it is interesting to ask whether the metal nitride superconductors will provide further improvement.
+Apart from the possibility of high frequency operation, an advantage of circuits made from relatively high T$_c$ materials is that they can be less affected by quasiparticles: \begin{itemize} \item The thermal quasiparticle density goes as $e^{-2\Delta/T}$. \item The mean number of non-thermal quasiparticles produced by absorption of a phonon of a given energy is $\xi h\nu / \Delta$, where $\nu$ is the phonon frequency and $\xi$ is a material dependent parameter (around 0.5 for most materials). \item Quasiparticles that are created through leakage of radiation into the cryogenic environment recombine at a rate that scales as $T_c^{-3}$ \cite{kaplan1976quasiparticle}. \end{itemize} In addition to lower quasiparticle loss, the nitride superconductors that we will study may be affected less by loss and decoherence associated with two level systems.
+It is known, for example, that TiN and NbTiN have high quality surfaces and form more stable and thinner oxide layers \cite{oxide}, unlike elemental superconductors such as Al, Nb and Ta.
+TiN in particular is a hard material and is used as a coating on machine tools, drill bits, etc. Groups working on kinetic inductance detectors have found that fabricating the non-photoresponsive parts of the detectors out of NbTiN leads to lower TLS noise \cite{nbtintls1,nbtintls2}.
+Recent results on transmon qubits using Ta electrodes have shown an improvement over state-of-the-art coherence times \cite{place2020new}, which was associated with the favorable properties of the tantalum oxide surface, so it is interesting to ask whether the metal nitride superconductors, and other potential materials for Kineticons, will provide further improvement.\\

+In this section, we present designs corresponding to two stages of development of the Kineticon qubit.
+The first design is based on thin film technology and is most appropriate for early-stage investigations while the second design is a more complete three-dimensional design in which the qubit is coupled to a readout cavity and is more appropriate for later-stage work.\\